DFK-Logo

 Wednesday, 26 March 2025 by Dr Faour Klingbeil

-BioCraft has officially been registered with Austrian authorities to handle ABP Category 3, marking a significant step forward in the production of cell-cultured animal food ingredients for pet food producers across the EU.
+DFK celebrates the collaboration with BioCraft and their achievements! they have been officially registered with Austrian authorities to handle ABP Category 3, marking a significant step forward in the production of cell-cultured animal food ingredients for pet food producers across the EU.
 Dr. Faour-Klingbeil has been consulted for supporting the BioCraft team to develop a robust HACCP plan tailored to the unique cell-cultured processes in pet food production.
 This has been an insightful journey, as HACCP in this innovative environment demands patience, adaptability, and a data-driven approach.
 Dr. Faour-Klingbeil takes great pride to have assisted BioCraft’s team in their dedication to ethical innovation and unwavering commitment to product safety.

 Tagged under: Cell cultured meat, Food Safety, HACCP